A mountainous landscape in the background; a bright, clear pond in the mid-ground; grassy, slightly hilly land in the foreground.

 • September 2020

-In September 2020, Washington Attorney General Ferguson and Massachusetts Attorney General Healey led a coalition of fifteen attorneys general in filing a lawsuit in federal district court in Alaska challenging the August 2020 record of decision and FEIS.
+On September 9, 2020, Washington Attorney General Ferguson and Massachusetts Attorney General Healey led a coalition of fifteen attorneys general in filing a lawsuit in federal district court in Alaska challenging the August 2020 record of decision and FEIS.
 The lawsuit contains five claims that BLM’s actions to open up the Coastal Plain to oil and gas drilling violates multiple federal statutes, including NEPA, the National Wildlife Refuge System Administration Act, the Alaska National Interest Lands Conservation Act (ANILCA), the Administrative Procedure Act (APA) and the Tax Act.
 The attorneys general request that the court vacate the record of decision and FEIS and enter injunctive relief to prevent irreparable harm from implementing a leasing program based on the unlawful record of decision and FEIS.

 • November 2020